ietf-wg-acme/acme/draft-ietf-acme-acme.md

 illegitimate authorization by acting as an ACME client (legitimately, in terms of the protocol).

-We do not protect against other types of abuse by a MitM on the ACME channel.
+ACME does not protect against other types of abuse by a MitM on the ACME channel.
 For example, such an attacker could send a bogus "badSignatureAlgorithm" response to downgrade a client to the lowest-quality signature algorithm that the server supports.
 A MitM that is present on all connections (such as a